rsizem2/noaa-earthquakes/README.md

 status](https://travis-ci.com/rsizem2/noaa-earthquakes.svg?branch=master)](https://travis-ci.com/rsizem2/noaa-earthquakes)
 <!-- badges: end -->

-This repository contains an R package for working with data from the [NCEI/WDS Global Significant Earthquake Database](https://www.ngdc.noaa.gov/hazel/view/hazards/earthquake/search).
+This repository contains an R package for visualizing data from the [NCEI/WDS Global Significant Earthquake Database](https://www.ngdc.noaa.gov/hazel/view/hazards/earthquake/search).
-The main two functions it provides
+The main functions it provides are for adding layers to ggplot where you can make a timeline showing the significant earthquakes across a given time period, and for generating leaflet maps showing the epicenters for significant earthquake events.

 # Installation